alanng10/Live/Docue/a.md

 Live word has spell.
 The spell is:
+"L" is for Live Super.
+"i" is for inter seer.
+"v" is for vary time.
+"e" is for emit feel.

+Live word has spell.
+The spell is:
 "L" is for Love Park.
 "i" is for inter seer.
 "v" is for vary time.